NickMcConnell/Beleriand/docs/hacking/compiling.rst

     bin/monster/attack

-The reason for changing directories to src/tests is to match up with how the tests were compiled:  they expect Angband's configuration data to be in ../../lib.
+The reason for changing directories to src/tests is to match up with how the tests were compiled:  they expect NarSil's configuration data to be in ../../lib.

 Statistics build